zepam/Glossary/README.md

 **Data modality:** The simplest structure in which your data can be described (e.g., row-column, multi-dimensional, raster/image).

 **K Means Clustering** A machine learning algorithm for grouping variables that partitions the signals of interest by their behavior/patterns.
 This is an example of an unsupervised machine learning model.

+**Logistic Regression** A statistical model used for classification, prediction, and probability of an event happening given a dataset.